brimdata/zed/docs/formats/zed.md

 A map type is uniquely defined by its key type and value type.

-The type order of two map types is as follows is
+The type order of two map types is as follows:
 * the type order of their key types,
 * or if they are the same, then the order of their value types.